 9.8.
 This Section 9 is applicable to Users with a subscription to our Web Ordering software services.

 10.1. ePOS Hybrid provides mobile apps for Google Play Store and Apple Store suitable for mobile devices only.
 These mobile apps are with “Pre-built” designs and we do not make any customisations.

 10.2.
 If the User wishes to submit an app(s) to publish via their own Google and Apple accounts, the User is free to do so themselves.
-As per GDPR regulations, ePOS Hybrid will not be able to access the User’s own mobile apps control panels.
+As per Data Protection regulations, ePOS Hybrid will not be able to access the User’s own mobile apps control panels.